BoxBy/maq/README.md

   It supports the following quantization libraries:
   * GPTQ ([`maq_gptq.py`](src/maq/utils/maq_gptq.py))
   * AWQ ([`maq_awq.py`](src/maq/utils/maq_awq.py)) – currently disabled due to 4-bit support limitations.

   We plan to support all the methods in transformers.quantizers.

 - **Memory-based Quantization Approach**:
   Unlike traditional methods that quantize based primarily on bit-width, MAQ adapts quantization according to available memory.
 In this approach, each module's importance is computed, and modules with lower importance are prioritized for quantization.
-For an in-depth overview of the methodology, please refer to a related paper [Layer-Wise Quantization](https://arxiv.org/abs/2406.17415), [Investigating Layer Importance in Large Language Models](https://arxiv.org/abs/2409.14381)
+For an in-depth overview of the methodology, please refer to the related papers [Layer-Wise Quantization](https://arxiv.org/abs/2406.17415) and [Investigating Layer Importance in Large Language Models](https://arxiv.org/abs/2409.14381).

-- **Configuration Tools**:
-  Easily fine-tune quantization parameters using the configuration utility ([`config.py`](src/maq/utils/config.py)).
+  Additionally, MAQ is a library built based on [Paper] and [Paper].
+It calculates the contribution of each hidden layer to the output and quantizes those layers with lower importance first.
+It was designed to be fully compatible with the huggingface-transformers library and to be user-friendly.

 - **Evaluation Metrics**:
-  Built-in support for quantization evaluation via the metrics module ([`metric.py`](src/maq/utils/metric.py)).
+  The metrics module ([`metric.py`](src/maq/utils/metric.py)) provides methods to compute importance metrics, which are essential for determining quantization priorities.

 ## Installation